microsoft/MLOpsPython/README.md

     - **Register Model** task takes the improved model and registers it with the [Azure ML Model registry](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#model-registry).
 This allows us to version control it.

+### Deploy Model

+Once you have registered your ML model, you can use Azure ML + Azure DevOps to deploy it.

-    - **Package Model** task packages the new model along with the scoring file and its python dependencies into a [docker image](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#image) and pushes it to [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro).
+The **Package Model** task packages the new model along with the scoring file and its python dependencies into a [docker image](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#image) and pushes it to [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro).
 This image is used to deploy the model as [web service](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#web-service).

-4. Once a new model scoring image is pushed to Azure Container Registry, the Azure DevOps Release/Deployment pipeline is triggered.
+The **Deploy Model** task handles deploying your Azure ML model to the cloud (ACI or AKS).
 This pipeline deploys the model scoring image into Staging/QA and PROD environments.

-    - In the Staging/QA environment, one task creates an [Azure Container Instance](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-overview) and deploys the scoring image as a [web service](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#web-service) on it.
+ In the Staging/QA environment, one task creates an [Azure Container Instance](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-overview) and deploys the scoring image as a [web service](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#web-service) on it.

-    - The second task tests this web service by calling its REST endpoint with dummy data.
+The second task invokes the web service by calling its REST endpoint with dummy data.

 5. The deployment in production is a [gated release](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=azure-devops).
 This means that once the model web service deployment in the Staging/QA environment is successful, a notification is sent to approvers to manually review and approve the release.
 Once the release is approved, the model scoring web service is deployed to [Azure Kubernetes Service(AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) and the deployment is tested.